jeffreycwitt/pl399/docs/27-regulated-free-speech.md

 Thus in addition to thinking about regulation as a constraint, the constraint itself can be used as a form of protection against competing forms of regulation that threaten something that a society holds valuable.

-After all, if someone is wealthy enough to buy a megaphone that would allow then to shout over others, this is a form of private regulation through market and code.
+After all, if someone is wealthy enough to buy a megaphone that would allow them to shout over others, this is a form of private regulation through market and code.

 Government regulation that attempts to use code, market, norms, or law to give everyone, rich or poor, an equal opportunity to speak should strictly speaking **not** be seen as a **constraint** -- though it can often feel like one (e.g. "You are NOT allowed to use your megaphone").
 On the contrary, such a government imposition is meant to be a protection of the maximal amount of freedom that all individuals can be possess in social context.

 # Sunstein: Advice for cautious regulators

+This idea of maintaining the **maximal** amount of freedom is a good transition.
+The regulator's solutions should not be heavy handed.
+They should attempt to "toe the line", that is find a solution that gives everyone as much freedom as possible without over privileging anyone.
+A heavy handed approach, may be easier and more efficient, but it creates new problems.

 In making the overall argument that we should be open to the idea that society is justified in regulating speech to promote the ends of deliberative democracy, Sunstein offers us some reminders of why it is important to be cautions regulators.